 The Berkshire County Ladies’ Golf Association was established in 1922, when Sonning, East Berks, Maidenhead and Temple formed what was then called the Berkshire Ladies' County Golf Club.
 The name change to the present title occurred eight years later, when “Club” was dropped for “Association”.
 Lady Mary Crichton was the first President of the fledgling association, becoming the first of twenty-three women to hold the position since its foundation.

-Our Berkshire Best in County golf course rankings were updated in 2015.
-Click here to read the story.
+Our Berkshire Best in County rankings were updated in November 2017.
+Click the link to read the story.